 Members do not have to save in equal amounts; these can vary at each

 meeting.
-Additionally, by saving more frequently in very small amounts, they can build their savings more easily, contributing to improving the security of the household.
-People who are
+Additionally, by saving more frequently in very small amounts, they can build their savings more easily, contributing to improving the security of the

 Pictures from VSL Associates' field visits